seamapi/docs/docs/seam-components/get-started-with-client-side-components.md

 yarn add @seamapi/react
 ```

-Then import the custom elements bundle in you application entrypoint:
+Then import the custom elements bundle in your application entrypoint:

 ```javascript
 import "@seamapi/react/elements.js"